hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

 Before deploying AWS Arm based instance via Terraform, generate [Access keys](/content/learning-paths/server-and-cloud/redis/aws_deployment.md#generate-access-keys-access-key-id-and-secret-access-key) and [key-pair using ssh keygen](/content/learning-paths/server-and-cloud/redis/aws_deployment.md#generate-key-pairpublic-key-private-key-using-ssh-keygen).

 After generating the public and private keys, we will push our public key to the **authorized_keys** folder in **~/.ssh**.
-We will also create a security group that opens inbound ports **22**(ssh).
+We will also create a security group that opens inbound port **22**(ssh).
 Also every Redis Cluster node requires two TCP connections open.
 The normal Redis TCP port used to serve clients, for example **6379**, plus the port obtained by adding 10000 to the data port, so **16379** in the example.
 Below is a Terraform file named **main.tf** which will do this for us.
 Here we are creating 6 instances.

 ```console